teeshirt-NLP/changepoint/README.md

 ### How to run the evaluations
 🔶  Note: Read through the evaluation script to change path and file names where appropriate.

-1) Download the trained model and process Wikipedia as described above to get the test set
+1) Download the trained model and eval/wikitestdata.csv.zip

 2) Step through the [evaluation script](https://github.com/teeshirt-NLP/changepoint/blob/master/Scripts/4eval.R).